11. Matrices and Other Arraysļ

 the y

-argument be a matrix, draw a plot
+argument to be a matrix, draw a plot

 of \(\sin(x)\), \(\cos(x)\), \(|\sin(x)|\), and \(|\cos(x)|\)